mostafasaneinia/onboarding_docs/onboarding.md

   - Using actions from the GitHub Marketplace.
 - **Resources**:
   - [GitHub Actions Documentation](https://docs.github.com/en/actions)

+## Additional Skills for Backend Development
+- **Understanding of Microservices Architecture**: Learn the principles of microservices and how they differ from monolithic architectures.
+- **Containerization (Docker)**: Familiarize yourself with Docker for creating, deploying, and running applications in containers.
+- **Testing**: Learn about unit testing and integration testing practices for backend applications.
+- **API Documentation**: Understanding how to document APIs effectively (e.g., using Swagger/OpenAPI).
+- **Basic Networking Concepts**: Understanding of how networks operate, including DNS, IP addresses, and protocols.

 ## Resources and Documentation
 - A collection of links to official documentation, tutorials, and courses for each technology mentioned.